 Subject Lead: Mrs Kate Patterson

-Mathematics teaching at Stanley Park Infants’ School aims to develop every child’s deep understanding of mathematical concepts through fluency, problem solving, reasoning skills.
+We use the maths mastery approach to develop every child’s deep understanding of mathematical concepts through fluency, problem solving and reasoning skills.
 Our curriculum continues to make sure that all children have a solid understanding of the core mathematical concepts in number, space, shape and measure.
-We ensure that our pupils dive deeply into mathematical concepts by first-hand exploring and discussion.
+We ensure that our pupils dive deeply into mathematical concepts by first-hand investigation and discussion.
 We aim to enable all children to use and apply their mathematical knowledge through-out the EYFS and KS1 curriculums, making learning purposeful and enjoyable.

 We set high expectations in our teaching and learning so that our pupils acquire the necessary tools to become successful, life-long learners.